-1 in 3 Australians lives outside the capital cities, but all too often, the needs of the bush.
+1 in 3 Australians lives outside the capital cities, but all too often, the needs of the bush are forgotten.

 Regional Australians are under pressure like never before.
 Big mining companies are trashing our best land and water, and farmers and food manufacturers are struggling to survive against the rising tide of cheap imported food.
 People in the bush miss out on access to vital services, but are already feeling the impact of global warming.